A beginner's guide to disc golf

 Hazards

-Hazards are similar to OB areas, but with on key difference.
+Hazards are similar to OB areas, but with one key difference.
 If your disc comes to a rest inside a hazard area, you receive a penalty stroke, but you do not move your lie.
+If a disc is in a hazard area, you play it where it lies.

 About The Discs